Media Economics & Policy

 Key research areas

-- Sustainability of audiovisual production and distribution: how are current shifts re-shaping domestic content production, distribution and consumption?
-Research tracks include fundamental research on the role of shifting theatrical release for film, on the sustainability of policy ecosystems in small markets, and on the cultural and economic impact of existing audiovisual support mechanisms.
-Applied research tracks include impact assessments for VRT, VOFTP and Screen Brussels.
+- Future-proof audiovisual production and distribution: How are current changes in the media industries re-shaping domestic content production, distribution, and consumption?
+Research includes fundamental tracks on the shifting position of the theatrical release of film, the impact of streaming platforms on the financial sustainability of small markets, and how new services challenge on-screen and off-screen representation, diversity and inclusion.
+Projects in this domain include CresCine (2022) a project that aims to increase the international competitiveness of the film industry in small European markets.
+Applied research tracks include, among others, impact assessments for the VRT, VOFTP and Screen Brussels.